browserengineering/book/book/scheduling.md

 Tasks are *also* a natural way to support several JavaScript APIs that ask for a function to be run at some point in the future.
-For example, the [`setTimeout`][settimeout] JavaScript API lets you run a function some number of milliseconds from now.
-This code prints "Callback" to the console one minute in the future, for example:
+For example, [`setTimeout`][settimeout] lets you run a JavaScript function some number of milliseconds from now.
+This code prints "Callback" to the console one second frow now:

 [settimeout]: https://developer.mozilla.org/en-US/docs/Web/API/setTimeout